 This exercise is called the Lunge with a Back Reach.
 This exercise loosens up your hips, mid-back, shoulders, and neck.
 It doesn’t require any equipment and takes hardly any room.
 Do 3 to 5 repetitions on each side.
 This exercise will help reverse all the things we discussed that happen when you sit too much.
 The Lunge will help stretch out your hip flexors, and the back reach will help stretch out your tight chest and shoulder muscles.

 Lunge with a Back Reach

 Lunge forward, bring your arms up and reach back.
 Bring your arms back down, step back to standing and then lunge back with the other leg.
 Take a big step back to deepen the stretch and help to loosen up that hip.
-Activate the glutes in order to stretch out the front of the hip again, and work on the front of the hip, improving range of motion.
+Activate the glutes to stretch out the front of the hip again and work on the front of the hip, improving range of motion.
 You’re loosening up the mid back and loosening up your shoulders.
-Arch your head back in order to work on loosening up that mid back, which tends to be tight.
-Make sure that you only arch your back and head if it feels comfortable.
-There should be no pain or compression in your back or neck.
-If the arch is too much, working your arms overhead will help stretch your shoulders and chest as well.
+Arch your head back to work on loosening up that mid back, which tends to be tight.

-I recommend that you start off with 2 to 3 repetitions, then you can increase to 5 repetitions on each side, for a total of 10 repetitions.
-See if you feel looser in your hips, in your shoulders, in your mid back, and in your neck.
-These areas are typically tight and stiff in people that sit for long periods of time.
+See if you feel looser in your hips, shoulders, mid-back, and neck.
+These areas are typically tight and stiff in people who sit for long periods.
+I recommend that you start with 2 to 3 repetitions, then you can increase to 5 repetitions on each side, for a total of 10 repetitions.
 Give that exercise a go!

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-When you subscribe, very couple of days you’ll get a video like this where I talk about tips and tricks on overcoming injury or pain.
+When you subscribe, you’ll get a video like this every couple of days where I talk about tips and tricks on overcoming injury or pain.

 Rick Kaselj, MS